| Job 41 1 Canst thou draw out

 in Caesarea called Cornelius, a centurion of the band

-called the Italian band,
+called the Italian band,2 A devout man,

 and one that feared God with all his house, which gave